 She won the NAACP Image Award for Outstanding Actress in a Television Movie, Mini Series or Dramatic Special four times - Samaritan, The Road to Galveston, Mama Flora’s Family, and The Trip to Bountiful.

 In 1982, she was awarded the Women in Film Crystal Award.

-Tyson is a member of Delta Sigma Theta sorority.
+Tyson was a member of Delta Sigma Theta Sorority.

 In May 2009, she received an honorary degree from Morehouse College, an all-male college.
-Later on, she received an honorary Doctorate of Humane Letters from Columbia and Howard University as well.
+Later, she received an honorary Doctorate of Humane Letters from Columbia and Howard University as well.

 In 2010, she was awarded the NAACP's Spingarn Medal.

 On November 22, 2016, Tyson was felicitated with the highest civilian honor of the USA, the Presidential Medal of Freedom by the then-President Barack Obama.